dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

 🔷 Automatically provision workshop environment and sample application

 ## Login to Dynatrace Managed Environment
-Duration: 6
+Duration: 3

-For this workshop we have setup a free Dynatrace environment with evaluation license of the full feature set of our all-in-one performance monitoring platform to monitor Azure resources and complete the workshop exercises.
+For this workshop, we have set-up a free Dynatrace environment with an evaluation license of the complete feature set of our all-in-one performance monitoring platform to monitor Azure resources and complete the workshop exercises.

 ### What you will need

-In your email mailbox you used to register for this workshop, you should have received an email similar to one below 24-48 hours before the workshop.
+At least 24-48 hours before the workshop, you've received an email similar to the one below in the mailbox you used to register for this workshop.

 ![image](img/pre-requisites-dt-managed.png)

 ### Tasks to complete this step

 1) Task - Login to your DT Environment
-    - Click on the link within the email you've received to setup your password for the Dynatrace environment.
+    - Click on the link within the email you've received at your corporate account to setup your password for the Dynatrace environment.
-    - Once your password is setup, login to your Dynatrace environment.
+    - Once your password is setup, login to your <a href="https://syh360.dynatrace-managed.com/">Dynatrace environment</a>.
+    - <b>Note:</b>  Your login ID is your corporate email address

 🏫**Class Note** - Please update the Tracking Spreadsheet upon completing this task.

 ## Azure Pass Subscription Setup
-Duration: 5
+Duration: 4

 To complete this workshop, you will be provided an Azure Pass Promo code.
 A workshop staff will provide that code to prior or during the day of the workshop.